Meissa

-Meissa /'mais@/, designated Lambda Orionis (λ Orionis, abbreviated Lambda Ori, λ Ori) is a star in the constellation of Orion.
-It is a multiple star approximately 1,300 ly away with a combined apparent magnitude of 3.33.
+Meissa /'mais@/, designated Lambda Orionis (λ Orionis, abbreviated Lambda Ori, λ Ori) is a star system in the constellation of Orion.
+It is a binary star system approximately 1,300 ly away with a combined apparent magnitude of 3.33.
 The main components are an O9 giant star and a B-class main sequence star, separated by about 4″.
 Despite Meissa being more luminous and only slightly further away than Rigel, it appears 3 magnitudes dimmer at visual wavelengths, with much of its radiation emitted in the ultraviolet due to its high temperature.